As at: July – September 2019

 In the early stages of my holiday planning, I chanced upon an article in the Financial Times about Flixbus and the founders’ vision “to make coach travelling cool again”.

 The coach trips I made in the 1980s were usually for day tours to scenic spots.
-There were long-distances coaches, but I never considered them an option as I had little information about the routes, where to get the tickets, and how to get around at the destination.
+There were long-distance coaches, but I never considered them an option as I had little information about the routes, where to get the tickets, and how to get around at the destination.
 I was usually travelling on a tight budget, so taxis were out of the question.

 But now, the world has changed.